-(Inside: So, I really like the idea of glass you can eat.
+I really like the idea of glass you can eat.
 Not really, but Sugar Glass is pretty cool and you can make some adorable things with it.
 And seriously, who doesn’t love candy glass sticking out of a cupcake?!
 Because they DO go together.
-I seriously have the best recipe for how to make sugar glass. )
+I seriously have the best recipe for how to make sugar glass.

-Not cool–because it’s like room temperature, unless you’ve had it in the fridge…but I digress.
+Candy Glass is a really cool treat.
+Not ACTUALLY cool–because it’s like room temperature, unless you’ve had it in the fridge (which you shouldn’t do because it gets sticky…but I digress).

 Sugar glass is cool because it can BE so many things.